woosal1337/blog/web-app/source/_posts/type-conversions.md

 True
 ```

-- yes, if you are converting the same integer to other types, they all are going to be the same in value for python :)
+- Yes, if you are converting the same integer to other types, they all are going to be the same in value for python :)